 It will be part of a 14-acre entertainment hub that includes shopping centers, a museum and recreational areas for the surrounding communities to enjoy every day.
 The building is estimated to about $200 million and will be surrounded by a green landscape, sitting near the newly-built Héroes del Chaco Bridge that crosses the Paraguay River and connects the city of Asunción to Nueva Asunción.

 The project originated with event producer Walter Ayala, whose concept for a modern arena has percolated since 2017.
-With backing from private investors across the globe and support from the local government, he founded Smart Arena Entertainment, and the arena recently entered the initial design stage with HOK, a U.S. architect and among the industry’s major players for designing arenas and stadiums.
+With backing from private investors across the globe and support from the local government, he founded Smart Arena Entertainment, and the arena recently entered the initial design stage with HOK, an American architecture firm with offices around the globe (including one in London that Ayala worked with) and is among the industry’s major players for designing arenas and stadiums.

 Ayala has hopes that construction of the new arena begins in 2025 so it can be completed by October 2027 and put his native country on the map when it comes to live entertainment.
 Paraguay is nestled between Argentina and Brazil, two major destinations for artists touring Latin America, making it an easy stop for those passing between those two countries.
 He said the arena will have the best sound in all of Paraguay and include exclusive suits and boxes.